swcarpentry/python-novice-gapminder/_episodes/02-variables.md

 ## Variables must be created before they are used.

 *   If a variable doesn't exist yet, or if the name has been mis-spelled, Python reports an error.
-    *   Unlike some languages, which "guess" a default value.
+(Unlike some languages, which "guess" a default value.)

 ~~~
 print(last_name)
 ~~~
-{: .python}
+{: .language-python}
 ~~~
 ---------------------------------------------------------------------------
 NameError                                 Traceback (most recent call last)